texasflood/texasflood.github.io.b/_posts/2015-03-02-update-alternatives.md

 {% highlight bash %}
-sudo update-alternatives --remove-all liblapack.so.3 sudo update-alternatives --install /usr/lib/liblapack.so.3 liblapack.so.3 /usr/lib/lapack/liblapack.so.3 10 --slave /usr/lib/liblapack.so.3gf liblapack.so.3gf /usr/lib/lapack/liblapack.so.3
+sudo update-alternatives --remove-all liblapack.so.3

+sudo update-alternatives --install /usr/lib/liblapack.so.3 liblapack.so.3 /usr/lib/lapack/liblapack.so.3 10 --slave /usr/lib/liblapack.so.3gf liblapack.so.3gf /usr/lib/lapack/liblapack.so.3

 sudo update-alternatives --install /usr/lib/liblapack.so.3 liblapack.so.3 /usr/lib/atlas-base/atlas/liblapack.so.3 5 --slave /usr/lib/liblapack.so.3gf liblapack.so.3gf /usr/lib/atlas-base/atlas/liblapack.so.3
 {% endhighlight %}

+Bonus points to anyone who can write a script to automate this.